MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/The Walking Castle.md

 ## Third Floor - The Castellan
 > This chamber is dominated by a sculpture of a gigantic, humanlike figure looming over a broad, circular table.
 A ladder to the north descends, while a ladder to the south climbs to the floor above.

 This room is the home of the Castellan who commands the castle.
-So far, you know that it only understand Gith, and only respects Zaythir.
+So far, you know that it only understand Gith, and only respects [[Zaythir]].
 It shows a map of [[The Outlands]] or the castle and it's damages.

 ![[04-03 W6 Zaythir and The Castellan.png]]
 ## Fourth Floor - Meditation Chamber